 At the St. Augustine Outlets, the indoor entry behind Saks Fifth Avenue OFF 5th leads to the food court.
-In either of the two food courts, you are sure to find something hen you need a break and have to tame your shopper’s rage.
+In either of the two food courts, you are sure to find something when you need a break and have to tame your shopper’s rage.

 Shopper’s rage (n.): when you see something you like and you think it’s the most amazing thing and you can’t understand why it hasn’t been taken already, but then you go put it on and you hate it.
 It’s when this happens ten times and it slowly wears you down, but you keep going because the one your heart is longing for is out there somewhere … (I should have just said clothes dating.
 It’s like dating, but with clothes.)

-Back to the food, in the Premium Outlets, there's Auntie Ann's Pretzel and Colossal Dogs and Burgers, if you're really hungry.
-And at the food court in the St. Augustine Outlets, you can grab some caffeine at Mocup Coffee and Mexican food at Casa Maria.
+Back to the food, in the Premium Outlets, there's Auntie Ann's Pretzel and Smoothies, Colossal Dogs and Burgers, and Rufino's Pizza, if you're really hungry.
+And at the food court in the St. Augustine Outlets, you can grab food and drink at Garden Cafe.
 But good food isn’t found JUST at the food court.
 In fact, Rocky Mountain Chocolate Factory is probably the most delicious food and it’s not anywhere near the food court at the St. Augustine Outlets.